 Jon Bridges developed his stand-up comedy skills while studying English and Computer Science at Massey University.
-In the early 90s he made his television debut on sketch show Away Laughing, then drama Homeward Bound.
+In the early 90s he moved into television with sketch show Away Laughing and drama Homeward Bound.
 In 1995 he joined the team of cult youth show Ice TV.
-In 2009 Bridges moved into producing, with the first of seven seasons of hit panel show 7 Days; the show won him two awards.
-In 2017 he was in at the launch of primetime TV3 slot The Project.
-Bridges has written for kidult series Secret Agent Men and The Amazing Extraordinary Friends — and a column for The Listener, from 2006 to 2011.
+By 2009 Bridges had become a producer, on the first of seven seasons of hit panel show 7 Days.
+The show won him two awards.
+In 2017 he oversaw the launch of Three's primetime show The Project.
+Bridges has written for kidult series Secret Agent Men and The Amazing Extraordinary Friends — plus a column for The Listener, from 2006 to 2011.

 Well-received comedy panel series 7 Days debuted on TV3 in 2009.
 The show takes an irreverent look at the past week in the news with such regular segments as “my kid could draw that” and “what’s the taxi driver talking about”.
 Jeremy Corbett hosts, and there are two teams of regular and guest comedians including Ben Hurley, Jeremy Elwood, Dai Henwood and Paul Ego.
 Corbett says 7 Days is the comedy show he has always wanted to make.